desmondfowler/Azeroth-Tour-Guide/README.md

 1. **Scope MVP**

    - Static map, simple location list, and a barebones search.
-Keep it small to start.

 2. **Frontend**

    - Use **React** for the frontend.
-   - Ensure mobile-responsive design so it doesn’t suck on my phone.
+   - Ensure mobile-responsive design.

 3. **Frontend Testing**

-   - Throw it at Chrome, Firefox, maybe my phone, see what breaks.
-Ask friends for feedback.
+   - Chrome, Firefox, Android/IPhone browser testing, see what breaks.
+Ask friends for feedback?

 4. **Backend**